Winston-Salem, North Carolina: Innovation

 The east end of downtown Winston-Salem is anchored by the Innovation Quarter, one of the fastest-growing urban-based districts in the United States.
 Governed by the Wake Forest School of Medicine, the Innovation Quarter is home to 90 companies, over 3,600 workers, 1,800 students seeking a college degree, and more than 8,000 workforce trainees.
 The Innovation Quarter is a place for research, business, biomedical science, digital media, and clinical services.
 It consists of over 1900000 ft2 feet of office, laboratory, and educational space covering more than 330 acre.
 There are more than 1,000 residential units within the Innovation Quarter.
 The goal is to drive even more economic development and create programs for tenants and residents for new ideas.
 Because of its location in downtown Winston-Salem, the Innovation Quarter serves as a creative and welcoming urban place for scientists, innovators, and technology leaders.
 In 2019, the Innovation Quarter became one of the first nine steering committee members of the Global Institute on Innovation Districts, making it one of the leading districts of its kind in the world.

 Shopping

-Winston-Salem is home to Hanes Mall, one of the largest shopping malls in North Carolina.
-The area surrounding the mall along Stratford Road and Hanes Mall Boulevard has become one of the city's largest shopping districts.
+Winston-Salem is home to Hanes Mall, which is located off of I-40 and is one of the largest shopping malls in North Carolina.

-Other notable shopping areas exist in the city, including Thruway Center (the city's first shopping center), Hanes Point Shopping Center, Hanes Commons, Stratford Commons, Stratford Village, Reynolda Village, Pavilions, Shoppes at Hanestowne Village, Burke Mill Village Shopping Center, Oak Summit Shopping Center, Stone's Throw Plaza, Cloverdale Plaza Shopping Center Silas Creek Crossing, and the Marketplace Mall.
+Marketplace Mall is located in the southern outskirts of Downtown Winston-Salem, being on one floor level.
+Thruway Center is located in the same vicinity of the Hanes Mall district, being located off of Salem Parkway.
+Other shopping centers located in the city includes; Hanes Point Shopping Center, Hanes Commons, Stratford Commons, Stratford Village, Reynolda Village, Pavilions, Shoppes at Hanestowne Village, Burke Mill Village Shopping Center, Oak Summit Shopping Center, Stone's Throw Plaza, Cloverdale Plaza Shopping Center, and Silas Creek Crossing.